The day Chawrasia first got going

-It is not the highest he's been but rankings-schmankings, when it comes to EPGA-sanctioned events in India, Chawrasia comes into his own.
+It is not the highest he's been but ranking-schmankings, no big deal.
+When it comes to European Tour-sanctioned events in India, Chawrasia comes into his own.
 No matter when, no matter where.

-Ever since India has begun holding its EPGA-sanctioned event from 2008 onwards, Chawrasia has stamped his presence on them.
+Ever since 2008 when the first European Tour-sanctioned events where held in India, Chawrasia has stamped his presence on them.
 He has won four out of nine EPGA events in India, finishing second in the fifth.
-His number of EPGA titles is second only to Jeev Milkha who also won four but in Beijing, Spain, Scotland and Austria.
+His number of EPGA titles is second only to Jeev Milkha who also won four European events but in Beijing, Spain, Scotland and Austria.

-When the humungously-prized $2.5m EMAAR-MGF Indian Masters brought the well-heeled, well-endowed EPGA circus to India in 2008, it featured an organising staff of 350 and a clutch of big names - Ernie Els, Thomas Bjorn, Darren Clarke, Mark O'Meara.
-The Indian Masters venue however was nothing like the modern golf courses the Euro-pros were familiar with, covering vast acreage and fairways wide enough to land jumbo jets.
+When the humungously-prized $2.5m EMAAR-MGF Indian Masters first brought the well-heeled, well-endowed Euro Tour circus to India in 2008, it featured an organising staff of 350 and a clutch of big names - Ernie Els, Thomas Bjorn, Darren Clarke, Mark O'Meara.
+The Indian Masters venue however was nothing like the modern golf courses the Euro-pros were familiar with, those covering vast acreage and offering fairways wide enough to land jumbo jets.
 The Masters venue was the Delhi Golf Club (DGC).
-Set amidst Lodi tombs, with Nizamuddin Railway station within hooting distance, the sound of Delhi's argumentative traffic just over its low walls and the definite possibility of wandering peacocks.
-It was here that Chawrasia put his patented and most unmodern game - less length more field-of-vision accuracy - into play.
+Set amidst medieval Lodi tombs, with Nizamuddin Railway station within hooting distance, the sound of Delhi's argumentative traffic just over its walls and the definite possibility of wandering peacocks.
+It was here that Chawrasia put his patented and most unmodern game - less length and yardage more field-of-vision accuracy - into play.

-Chawrasia was ahead of him, but come on, this is Ernie, five Majors, world no.1 just warmed up and ready to eat the course raw.
+Chawrasia was ahead of him, but come on, this is Ernie, five Majors, former world no.1, just warmed up and ready to eat up the DGC course raw.
 On the final afternoon, accompanying a pack of Els worshippers, I heard a hive stir somewhere around the 11th hole.
-It was a buzz that was felt around the course.
+A buzz was being heard around the course.
 "Birdie maara" (He has hit a birdie) someone said, "Chawrasia birdie maara," and people began to run towards the birdie-man.

 Tied fifth after three rounds, it was Chawrasia who was eating up the course, leaping over three men ahead of him, producing his best round of the week, five under 67.
-Among the DGC scorers were women's golf pioneers, Nonita Lall Qureishi and Vandala Agarwal.
-Among the crowd watching SSP were the country's first well-known caddie turned pro Rohtas Singh and another 'pro' Ali Sher who became only the second Indian in a quarter of a century, and the first Indian 'pro' ever to win the Indian Open in 1991.
+Among the DGC scorers were women's golf pioneers, Nonita Lall Qureishi and Vandana Agarwal.
+Among the crowd watching SSP were the country's first well-known caddie turned pro Rohtas Singh and another 'pro' Ali Sher who in 1991 became only the second Indian in a quarter of a century, and the first Indian 'pro' ever to win the Indian Open.

 "What's more significant though, is that he is still there, up among the serious contendors in Indian golf, far ahead of many others who arrived ahead of him, priviledged and well-resourced"

 The Indian Masters prize money won by Chawrasia that afternoon - US$416600 (Rs1.6crore) - was the single largest paycheck ever given to an Indian athlete at the time.
-Chawrasia had joined the Asian Tour in 2006 but the Masters was his first major title, following a second place in the 2006 Indian Open.
+Chawrasia, son of a Royal Calcutta Golf Club greenskeeper had joined the Asian Tour in 2006, but the Indian Masters was his first major title, following a second place in the 2006 Indian Open.

-Chawrasia's career since that afternoon has been through a familiar sporting trek of success, failure, disappointment and struggle.
-What's more significant though, is that he is still there, up among the serious contendors in Indian golf, far ahead of many others who arrived ahead of him, priviledged and well-resourced.
+Chawrasia's career since that afternoon has been through a familiar sporting trek of success, failure, disappointment, struggle, recovery.
+What's more significant though, is that he is still there, up among the serious contendors in Indian golf, far ahead of many others who arrived before him, priviledged and well-resourced.
 Chawrasia now says he wants to win in Europe, in cold weather, on link courses.
-Outside the country, away from his people, outside what TV people call "comfort zones."
+Outside the country, away from his folk, outside what TV people call "comfort zones."

 Who knows, he could or he couldn't, he may or he may not.